Rock My Heart: Music video

-The accompanying music video for "Rock My Heart" features Haddaway in a desert-like setting along with backing singer Natascha Wright, who has also worked with DJ BoBo and La Bouche.
+The music video for "Rock My Heart" features Haddaway in a desert-like setting along with backing singer Natascha Wright, who has also worked with DJ BoBo and La Bouche.
 She appears like a tall tree-like creature with her hair looking like twigs.
 In between, dancers painted in gold and silver performs.
 Haddaway also performs choreography with them in some scenes.
 The video received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.